AriaHiro64/Arias-Templates-For-z64.me-ZZCONVERT/README.md

   If you see pink use the built in texture finder.

-  Understand that 2.8 isnt supported quite yet.2.79 is best for oot for now.
+  Understand that 2.8 isnt supported for oot quite yet.
+2.79 is best for oot for now.

+  Understand that 2.8 is required for sm64.
+The decompile is recommended but isnt required.

   Understand that no piracy is and will be involved on my end.
 Buy what you modify.